-- development that is prohibited, exempt or requires self, compliance, code or impact assessment - (2) the level of assessment for development in: - (a) a zone and, where used, a precinct of a zone - (b) a local plan and, where used, a precinct of a local plan - (c) an overlay where used - (3) the assessment criteria for development, including: - (a) whether a zone code or specific provisions in the zone code apply (shown in the 'assessment criteria' column) - (b) if there is a local plan, whether a local plan code or specific provisions in the local plan code apply (shown in the 'assessment criteria' column) - (c) if there is an overlay: - (i) whether an overlay code applies (shown in Table 5.10.1) or - (ii) whether the assessment criteria as shown on the overlay map (noted in the 'assessment criteria' column) applies - (d) any other applicable code(s) (shown in the 'assessment criteria' column) - (4) any variation to the level of assessment (shown as an 'if' in the 'level of assessment' column) that applies to the development.
+- the category of development prohibited development, accepted development or assessable development - (2) the category of assessment code or impact for assessable development in: - (a) a zone and, where used, a precinct of a zone - (b) a local plan and, where used, a precinct of a local plan - (c) an overlay where used - (3) the assessment benchmarks for assessable development, including: - (a) whether a zone code or specific provisions in the zone code apply (shown in the 'assessment benchmarks' column) - (b) if there is a local plan, whether a local plan code or specific provisions in the local plan code apply (shown in the 'assessment benchmarks' column) - (c) if there is an overlay: - (i) whether an overlay code applies (shown in Table 5.10.1) or - (ii) whether the assessment benchmarks as shown on the overlay map (noted in the 'assessment benchmarks' column) apply - (d) any other applicable code(s) (shown in the 'assessment benchmarks' column) - (4) any variation to the category of development or assessment (shown as an 'if' in the 'categories of development and assessment' column) that applies to the development.

-Note-Development will only be taken to be prohibited development under the planning scheme if it is identified in Schedule 1 of the Act, a state planning regulatory provision or in the standard planning scheme provisions.
+Note-Development will only be taken to be prohibited development under the planning scheme if it is identified as prohibited development in schedule 10 of the Regulation.

-Editor's note-Examples of a variation are gross floor area, height, numbers of people or precinct provisions.
+Editor's note-Examples of matters than can vary the category of development or assessment are gross floor area, height, numbers of people or precinct provisions.

-5.3 Levels of assessment
+5.3 Categories of development and assessment

-5.3.1 Process for determining the level of assessment
+5.3.1 Process for determining the category of development and the category of assessment for assessable development

-The process for determining a level of assessment is:
+The process for determining a category of development and category of assessment is: